-In this new abnormal, everyone is video-chatting: Coworkers, college friends, students, and grandparents alike are staying connected by jumping on conference calls at least a couple times a week.
+There’s more to the global pandemic than live TV, TV guides, and on-demand TV streaing.
+In this new abnormal, everyone is also video-chatting: Coworkers, college friends, students, and grandparents alike are staying connected by jumping on conference calls at least a couple times a week.
 With 95 percent of the country under varying degrees of isolation, people have learned to use the services for work, play, and social interaction.

 While people, in general, are obviously spending more time video chatting, we wanted to find out how, exactly, isolation has impacted the way we use the communication tool for social, non-professional engagement.
 What do people do with their friends when they are video chatting?
 Does it actually make them feel less isolated?
 Has Zoom really dominated the industry as much as it seems?
 We also asked respondents to evaluate nine video chat apps to find out how users are engaging with them and why.

 Gen Z spends the most time video chatting

 Averaging three hours per day and four days per week, the tech-savvy Gen Z is (unsurprisingly) spending the most time video chatting, but their generational counterparts are following close behind.
 Even Baby Boomers are clocking in about two hours a day and three days a week on video chat services!
 Regardless of their age brackets, most people video chat at least twice a week and average about two and a half hours per day.

 People like FaceTime the most but use it for group chatting the least